metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Confirm-Installation.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Test-Installation
+You cannot pipe objects to Confirm-Installation

 ## OUTPUTS

-### [bool] true if path is ok or found false otherwise,
+### [bool] True if the reference variable contains valid path or was updated, false otherwise.

-### via reference, if test OK same path, if not try to update path, else given path back is not modified

 ## NOTES